The following is an example of how to read your Triton statement.

 Remittance Slip– This is provided for your convenience to ensure timely posting of payments.

-Monthly Charges– Detail of your monthly recurring charges group by service.
-This includes service line charges any features on your account.
+Monthly Charges– Detail of your monthly recurring charges grouped by service.
+This includes service line charges and any features on your account.
 There is a brief description of your service and features, the type of charge (monthly or prorated), the start and end date of the billing period, and amount.

 One Time Charges– Any non-recurring charges such as installation or change of service charges.

 Current Account Activity Detail– This section details the activity on your account including your last invoice amount, adjustments, and payments.

 Current Charges– Amount of your monthly charges, usage charges, one time charges, finance charges, discounts and taxes.

 Taxes & Surcharges– A breakdown of jurisdictional taxes and surcharges.

 Total Amount Due– Total amount due on account.

 New Call Usage Detail– The detail of your toll calls, long distance, toll-free, and pay-per-use charges such as directory assistance and last call return grouped by service line.